BCRPA 2010 Conference

 What People Say about Muscle Imbalances Revealed

-I continue to seek out quality information and foster the critical thinking to know which tools to use along with how and when to use them.
+I continue to seek out quality information and foster critical thinking to know which tools to use along with how and when to use them.

 Pete Brown